-Whether you’re trying to buy a home or apply for a new job, your credit score impacts many different areas of your life.
-Your FICO credit score will range anywhere from 300 to 850 and the higher your score is, the better.
+Whether you’re trying to buy a home or apply for a new job, loan, or credit card, your credit score impacts many areas of your life.
+Your FICO credit score will range from 300 to 850, and the higher your score is, the better.

 But what if your score is lower than you would like due to previous financial mistakes you made?
-Unfortunately, there’s no way to improve your credit score overnight.
+Unfortunately, there’s no way to fix your credit overnight.
 But by making good financial choices, it is possible to quickly improve your credit score.

 Interested in learning more?
 Keep reading or check out Crediful’s Ultimate Guide to Credit Repair.

-With a little time and effort, you can raise your credit score and improve your financial situation dramatically.
-Here are seven easy ways to boost your credit score.
+With a bit of time and effort, you can dramatically raise your credit score and improve your financial situation.
+Here are twelve easy ways to boost your credit score.

 If your credit score is lower than you would like, it could be because inaccurate items are dragging it down.
 According to the FTC, 5% of consumers have at least one error on their credit report.

-You’re entitled to receive one free copy of your credit report each year.
-So before you do anything else, contact the three major credit bureaus and ask for a copy of your report.
+You’re entitled to receive one free copy of your credit report from each credit bureau each year.
+So, before you do anything else, contact the three major credit bureaus and ask for a copy of your credit report.
 You can do this at AnnualCreditReport.com.

-Your credit utilization rate is the amount of credit you’ve spent in comparison to your total credit limit.
-Let’s say you have one credit card and your credit limit is $1,000.
-If you’ve already spent $800, then your credit utilization rate for that card is 80%.
+Your credit utilization ratio is the amount of credit you’ve spent compared to your total credit limit.
+For example, let’s say you have one credit card and your available credit limit is $1,000.
+If you’ve already spent $800, your credit utilization ratio for that card is 80%.

-This matter because your FICO score is calculated using these five categories:
+This matters because your FICO score is calculated using these five categories: